aliouuuw/travelex/docs/PROJECT_CONTEXT.md

 - **Driver Productivity:** Real-time tools for efficient operations
 - **Admin Control:** Comprehensive platform management
 - **Scalability:** Foundation for rapid growth
+- **Customization:** Flexible seat layouts for different vehicle types

 ## Conclusion

-TravelEx has successfully completed its migration to Convex, achieving a **production-ready platform** with enhanced real-time capabilities, secure payment processing, and comprehensive management tools.
+TravelEx has successfully completed its migration to Convex, achieving a **production-ready platform** with enhanced real-time capabilities, secure payment processing, comprehensive management tools, and advanced seat layout functionality.
 The platform is now positioned for **rapid scaling** and **feature development** on a solid, modern foundation.

 **🚀 The platform is READY FOR PRODUCTION DEPLOYMENT! 🎉**